sammysfo/Art-Supplies/about.md

-This database strives to be a collection of statements or information about the environmental/conservation efforts that art and design supply companies (manufactures, resellers, vendors) are undertaking in order to combat climate change.
+This database strives to be a collection of statements or information about the environmental/conservation efforts that art and design supply manufactures are undertaking in order to combat climate change.

 It is not a materials database, rather a complimentary collection to supplement some of the information that can be found in the outstanding resources below: